Frequently Asked Questions

 Can the other parent and I use mediation if we were not married?

 Yes.
 Mediation is appropriate for those parents who were never married and parents who are in the initial steps of divorce; or those who are already divorced.
 Mediation is also available for issues of grandparent visitation.

 Is there a fee?

 Mediation is a two (2)-step process.
 The first step is to attend the group orientation.
 The fee is $40.00 per parent for the orientation; and repeated every ten (10) years if returning to mediation at that time.
 The second step is mediation participation; the first mediation session is at no charge, pursuant to Wisconsin Statute.
-Fees for additional mediation sessions are assessed per parent, using a sliding scale.
+If you need to return to mediation at any time in the future for issues of physical placement or legal custody which you are unable to agree on, there will be a fee which varies from $75 to $125 per parent.
 Mediation participation is cost effective, affordable and sessions are readily available.

 Do I need an attorney?

 While legal representation is not required, each parent is encouraged to consult independent legal counsel for advice on the implications of decisions made in mediation.
 The mediator does not provide legal advice or legal representation.

 Do I have to attend with the other parent?

 The orientation session may be attended separately, but the mediation session is conducted with both parents and a mediator.
 New partners may attend the orientation however are not allowed in the joint mediation session.